59 Low Growing Perennial Plants For Garden Edges and Borders

 This slowly spreading ground cover is primarily grown for its glossy, round, dark-green leaves.

-The tropical-like European Wild Ginger has gorgeous round, glossy leaves with a three-inch diameter.
+The tropical-like European wild ginger has gorgeous round, glossy leaves with a three-inch diameter.
 You shouldn’t get this six-inch-high perennial for its flowers, for they bloom for a short time in the late spring, but its leaves cover the white buds.

 Foamflower